apache/nuttx/configs/sam3u-ek/README.txt

 README
 ^^^^^^

-This README discusses issues unique to NuttX configurations for the Atmel SAM3U-EK development board.
+This README discusses issues unique to NuttX configurations for the Atmel SAM3U-EK development board featuring the ATAM3U

 Contents
 ^^^^^^^^